-In finding and hiring the best lawyer for your case, you need to be strategic.
+In finding and hiring a professional lawyer for your case, you need to be strategic.
 Some injury lawyers only specialize in certain types of cases.

 Moreover, different attorneys handle different sub-categories.
 For instance, one personal injury lawyer may focus entirely on motorcycle accidents.
 Another personal injury lawyer may work extensively on truck accidents or public transportation mishaps.

-When researching the best personal injury lawyer for your case, be sure to research the specifics.
+When looking for a professional personal injury lawyer for your case, be sure to research the specifics.
 Search online for lawyers “near me.”
 Locate accident attorneys who focus on the exact type of your personal injury.
 You can typically visit the firm website to learn more.

 You may also want an attorney who can manage all aspects of your personal injury case.
-Some personal injury lawyers don’t.
+Some personal injury lawyers do not.
 Many use their secretaries or paralegals.
 Some accident attorneys only handle your case at the appeal stage.